 The 15-hour Getting Started course is required for all operators and employees of licensed and regulated programs within the first three months of employment.
 Throughout the duration of this course, participants will learn how to establish a safe and healthy learning environment for children of all ages, races, cultures and abilities.
 The course is designed to fulfill the health and safety requirements for pre-service and orientation training.
 Learning objectives of the Getting Started Course: Development and Responsive Interactions, Safe and Effective Environments, Health and Nutrition, and Abuse and Reporting.
 Participants are able to choose a track based on the ages of the children they work with.
-There is no difference in the way the required training is delivered or made accessible to providers who have children receiving subsidy, children of different age groups, English Language Learners, children with developmental delays or disabilities, and Native Americans.
+There is no difference in the way the required training is delivered or made accessible to providers who have children with developmental delays or disabilities, and Native Americans.
 The online, self-paced course is available to anyone free of charge.
 Additionally, providers who work with infants must complete a SIDS training prior to being left unsupervised with infants.